ozntel/oz-image-in-editor-obsidian/README.md

 <h2 style="color: orange">Brief Explanation</h2>

 -   Plugin helps you to view `images` and `PDF Files` directly under the Editor view without a necessity to switch to Preview mode.
--   You can now view `excalidraw` drawings within the Editor, as well.
+-   After a nice collaboration with Zsolt, you can now view `excalidraw` drawings within the Editor, as well.
 Reference: <a href="https://github.com/zsviczian/obsidian-excalidraw-plugin">Excalidraw Plugin</a>
 -   The plugin allows you to see both your local images and images from internet.
 -   Both `Markdown` and `Wikilinks` formats are supported as described below.
 -   You can resize the view of images using `ALT-TEXT` options provided below to ensure that they don't take too much place in your screen as long as it is not needed.